tanishq-dubey/hive/README.md

 for our "Hive" system.
 You see, this is basically what the Kubernetes Kubelet is:
 A tiny application that maintains/reports it's status and takes orders from some higher authority, which is....the kubelet.
-Specifically, we will change our larve to become one of two things: a drone, the worker unit, or a queen, the commmanding unit.
+Specifically, we will change our larve to become one of two things: a drone, the worker unit, or a queen, the commanding unit.

 ## Part 2: Of Drones and Queens